homeservicewhiz/homeservicewhiz/src/pages/bathtub-replacement.md

       - title: Safety and Security
         subtitle: >-
-          Our transparent annual warranties cover most repairs, renovations, and appliances, which means your peace is guaranteed.
+          Our transparent annual warranties cover most repairs, renovations, and appliances, which means your peace of mind is guaranteed.
         title_align: left
         content: >-
           ## Lorem ipsum